JohnGrime/MolecularUtilities/Scripts/README.md

 _A script to automatically identify and extract key structual motifs from HIV-1 capsid protein mature lattice structures_

-This script processes an input PDB file, and recursively identifies any examples of a number of important structural motifs in human immunodefiency virus type 1 (HIV-1).
+This script processes an input PDB file, and recursively identifies any examples of a number of important structural motifs in human immunodefiency virus type 1 (HIV-1) via detecting adjacent N-terminal domain (NTD) and C-terminal domain (CTD) dimer pairs.
 Running the script with no command line parameters reveals a basic user guide:

 	Scripts $ ./IdentifyHIVStructures.py